-You will now be required to book an appointment and get approval before setting off to any passport processing centers in the country for either new passport application or renewal.
+You will now be required to book an appointment and get approval before setting off to any passport processing centers in the country for either a new passport application or renewal.

 This follows a new directive from the Immigration Department, which is reportedly aimed at reducing the congestion in passport processing centres.